Last updated: June 2026 | By Evolving Home Team

 Annual energy cost: £2,800-£3,500+

-*Based on average 3-bed semi-detached home.
+*Indicative ranges for an average 3-bed semi-detached home.
 Costs include gas and electricity.
 Source: UK Government energy consumption data, adjusted for 2026 prices.
+Actual bills vary.

 How EPC Ratings Are Calculated